tmg0/hero-motion/README.md

 ### Hero

-You can use hero with both component and composable method.
+You can use `hero` with component, composable function or directive ways.

 `Component`